 Through the Fresh Start Program, taxpayers can pay the IRS a regular monthly payment instead of the whole debt at once.
 Installment agreements are available.
 Every month, taxpayers can make an agreed-upon payment to the IRS.
 Payments are directed to the taxpayer’s overall tax debt and continue until it is completely repaid.

 You will no longer receive IRS collection letters or be subject to penalties once you’ve signed up for an installment plan.

-This plan also provides the IRS proof that you are willing to take care of your debt.
+This plan also provides the IRS with proof that you will take care of your debt.
 Although the monthly payment you make through the Fresh Start Program may change, the IRS will continue to add interest to your total debt.
 This means you will end up paying more than what you originally owed.